sagemath/trac_to_gh/Issue 7579.md

 # Issue 7579: notebook -- autosave needs to save a snapshot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7579

 Original creator: was